Okantaskirmaz/okantaskirmaz.github.io/README.md

 # Research Projects

 Hello!
 Welcome to my portfolio repository.
-Here you’ll find an overview of some of the projects I’ve worked on during my studies as an bachelor architecture student at TU Delft.
-My interests lie in the urban challenges of modern cities and the methods used to address them, including participatory design, GIS, and data-driven analysis.
-Each link provides a deeper look into the different phases of my projects and includes the corresponding documentation and code.
+Here you’ll find an overview of several projects I’ve worked on during my studies as a bachelor architecture student at TU Delft.
+My interests focus on the urban challenges faced by modern cities and the methods used to address them, including participatory design, GIS, and data-driven analysis.
+Each link provides a deeper look into different phases of my projects and includes the corresponding documentation and code.

 <br>